RPT-BRIEF-Bank DNB hit by higher-than-expected losses in Q2 due oil downturn

 * Lending volumes are expected to rise at an annual rate of 2 to 3 percent, while volume-weighted spreads are anticipated to be stable

-* Says it is the group's ambition to increase income from capital light products by minimum 3 per cent per year Source text for Eikon: Further company coverage: (Reporting by Gwladys Fouche)
+* Says it is the group's ambition to increase income from capital light products by minimum 3 per cent per year Source text for Eikon: Further company coverage: (Reporting by Gwladys Fouche, editing by Stine Jacobsen)